Vets-Who-Code/web-curriculum/Week_9/week9_day3.md

 1. Add a counter to your app that displays a count down in seconds.
    HINT: setState

-2. Have it diplay something when finished using css to style the word or whatever you decide to show(word, modal, popup etc).
+2. Have it display something when finished using CSS to style the word or whatever you decide to show(word, modal, popup etc).